-The first annual President's Day "Girls in Esports" event will cover several significant aspects of the Esports ecosystem including: Professional and collegiate competition, game design, content creation, marketing and player development.
+The first annual "Girls in Gaming" event will cover several significant aspects of the Esports ecosystem including: Professional and collegiate competition, game design, content creation, marketing and player development.

 Mark Deppe currently serves as Director of UCI Esports, leading the effort to create the world-renowned program at UCI.
 Working closely with student leaders, administrators, faculty, and industry partners, Mark built a business plan that is both cost-neutral to the university and that broadly approaches the world of esports through the five pillars of Competition, Research, Community, Entertainment, and Careers.
 While at UCI, Mark has helped UCI break six world records and led their League of Legends team to a 2018 Collegiate Championship.
 Mark has a B.S. in psychobiology from UCLA and a MBA from Cal State Fullerton's Mihaylo College of Business and Economics.